TobiasRoland/scala-xml-encoder/README.md

 # Limitations of this library
 - No de-coding of XML
 - Automatically deriving XML based on your case classes is out of scope for this project.
 - It's assumed your encoders are always deterministic - this won't catch any errors thrown or raised during encoding.
+So don't do that.